This application's name will be `hello_world`.

 9. retries - Retry policy for the function.
 No retries by default if function failed.
 See Retries.

-11. region - The region where the function will be deployed.
-Either US or EU.
-The default is US.
+10. region - The region where the function will be deployed.
+Either us-east-1 or eu-west-1.
+The default is any of the regions.

 The following code snippet shows an example of all the function attributes set to custom values.